We strive to provide student support services. Whatever help you may need, we have an entire support network to help you.

-The Disability Advice and Guidance team recognises that each student has their own individual needs and will offer pratical help and advice to establish appropriate support that works best for you.
-Where students wish to disclose disability, we work closely with students and their academic departments to co-ordinate this support, aiming to reduce any disadvantage a student may experience as a result of a disability.
+The Disability Advice and Guidance team recognises that each student has their own individual needs and will offer practical help and advice to establish appropriate support that works best for you.
+Where students wish to disclose a disability, we work closely with students and their academic departments to co-ordinate this support, aiming to reduce any disadvantage a student may experience as a result of a disability.

 Support for international students